jschaf/pggen/README.md

     means the Go type must fulfill at least one of following:

-    - The Go type is a wrapper around primitive type, like `type AuthorID int`. pgx will use the decode methods on the primitive type.
+    - The Go type is a wrapper around primitive type, like `type AuthorID int`. pgx will use the decode methods on the underlying primitive type.

     - The Go type implements both [`pgtype.BinaryDecoder`] and [`pgtype.TextDecoder`]. pgx will use the correct decoder based on the wire format.
 See the [pgtype repo] for many example types.

     - The pgx connection executing the query must have registered a data type using the Go type with [`ConnInfo.RegisterDataType`].
+See the [example/custom_types test] for an example.

       ```go
       ci := conn.ConnInfo()

       ci.RegisterDataType(pgtype.DataType{
-      	Value: new(mytype.Numeric),
+      	Value: new(pgtype.Int2),
-      	Name: "numeric",
+      	Name:  "my_int",
-      	OID: pgtype.NumericOID,
+      	OID:   myIntOID,
       })
       ```